momoiyer/scheduler/COMPONENTS.md

 ### DayList

-- State:
+- State: NONE

 - Props:
+  * days:Array an array of objects (each object represents a day and includes an id, name, and spots)
+  * day:String the currently selected day
+  * setDay:Function sets the currently selected day and accepts the name of the day eg. "Monday", "Tuesday"

-- Used by:
+- Used by: Application

 ### DayListItem

-- State:
+- State: NONE

 - Props:
+  * name:String the name of the day
+  * spots:Number the number of spots remaining
+  * selected:Boolean true or false declaring that this day is selected
+  * setDay:Function accepts the name of the day eg. "Monday", "Tuesday"

-- Used by:
+- Used by: DayList

 ### InterviewerList

-- State:
+- State: NONE

 - Props:
   * id:number - the id of the interviewer
   * name:string - the name of the interviewer
   * avatar:url - a url to an image of the interviewer
   * elected:boolean - determines if an interviewer is selected or not and displays the name and applies appropriate styles if selected
   * setInterviewer:function - is run when the <InterviewerListItem> is clicked.
 This function receives the interviewer's id as an argument.
 It sets the selected interviewer.

-- Used by:
+- Used by: Application

 ### InterviewerListItem

-- State:
+- State: NONE

 - Props:
+  * id:number - the id of the interviewer
+  * name:string - the name of the interviewer
+  * avatar:url - a url to an image of the interviewer
+  * selected:boolean - determines if an interviewer is selected or not and displays the name and applies appropriate styles if selected.
+  * setInterviewer:function - is run when the <InterviewerListItem> is clicked.
+This function receives the interviewer's id as an argument.
+It sets the selected interviewer.

-- Used by:
+- Used by: InterviewerList

 ### Appointment